leeyuejia/GA_seif2020/projects/project_1/README.md

 ### &#x1F535; Stretch Goals (Not Mandatory):
 #### Recommended Features

-- Game functionality (e.g. a quiz)
+- Search and filter functionality (e.g. flight or hotel booking websites)
 - Look into [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so you can save data to the user's browser

 ## Make A New Repo